PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 ## About The Project

-`@ts-ghost/content-api` provides a strongly-typed TypeScript client to interract with the Ghost Content API based on [Zod](https://github.com/colinhacks/zod) schemas passed through a QueryBuilder and then a Fetcher.
+`@ts-ghost/content-api` provides a strongly-typed TypeScript client to interract with the Ghost Content API based on [Zod](https://github.com/colinhacks/zod) schemas passed through the APIComposer that exposes `read` and `browse` methods with safe params and then a Fetcher.

 ![content-api-typesafety](https://user-images.githubusercontent.com/4941205/227787797-daf0bc72-1bb7-4ccd-8c98-fe4c03b71dd3.gif)